 When my children were little , I would have to warn them when I was getting ready to use the pressure cooker and they would run out of the kitchen!
 Well, times have changed.
 The Instant Pot ain’t your momma’s pressure cooker.
 It’s safe, easy, quiet, and can be left alone unattended.
 What a change that was for me!

-Soon after I got my Instant Pot Duo last year, I wrote an Instant Pot Duo Beginner’s Quick Start Manual.
+Soon after I got my Instant Pot Duo last year, I wrote an Instant Pot Duo Beginner’s Quick Start Manual which gives detailed directions on how to use the Instant Pot.
 I love getting comments and emails from people who find it helpful, especially because of its step-by-step instructions and photos.
-So I wanted to do that same type of manual for the Instant Pot Ultra.
+So I wanted to do that same type of instruction manual for the Instant Pot Ultra.

 If you’ve just received your Instant Pot Ultra, and don’t know what to do next, you’ve come to the right place.
-I’m going to show you how to use the Ultra for the first time.
-This guide assumes you have no prior experience with the Instant Pot.
+I’m going to give you directions on how to use the Ultra for the first time.
+This instruction guide assumes you have no prior experience with the Instant Pot.
 We’ll go over the parts, important features, how to assemble the Instant Pot Ultra and we’ll do the initial test run (what used to be called the ‘Water Test’).

 I know that many people order the Instant Pot, and then let it sit around for months because they feel intimidated using it.
 If you’ve been reluctant to take the Instant Pot Ultra out of its box, know that you’re not alone.
 But don’t wait another minute!
 Open the box and remove the Instant Pot and its parts.
 We’re going to do this together, it’ll be a breeze!

 The Instant Pot Ultra comes with the following parts:

 - Inner Pot

 - Power Cord